nelson870708/2021-ESUN-AI-Competition/README.md

 Run **Data Analysis.ipynb** to display some feature from the data.

 ## FineTuning and Evaluation

-- ResNet18

-  Run **FineTuning ResNet18.ipynb** to finetune ResNet18 with pretrained weight (pretrain via ImageNet).

-- EfficientNet-B7
+- EfficientNet-B3

-  Run **FineTuning EfficientNet-B7.ipynb** to finetune EfficientNet-B7 with pretrained weight (pretrain via ImageNet).
+  Run **FineTuning EfficientNet-B3.ipynb** to finetune EfficientNet-B3 with pretrained weight (pretrain via ImageNet).

 ## Evaluation